ooni/ooni.org/content/post/egypt-censors.md

 Starting on May 24th, the Egyptian government ordered ISPs to [block at least 21 news websites](https://cpj.org/2017/05/egypt-blocks-access-to-21-news-websites.php) on the grounds of “supporting terrorism and spreading lies”.
-In an attempt to understand which sites were blocked and how, [ooniprobe network measurement software](https://github.com/TheTorProject/ooni-probe) - designed to examine internet censorship - was run in three local vantage points in the country.
+In an attempt to understand which sites were blocked and how, [OONI Probe network measurement software](https://github.com/TheTorProject/ooni-probe) - designed to examine internet censorship - was run in three local vantage points in the country.